 - Lay the remaining end of binding over the top, and mark where the strips meet.
 Measure the width of the unfolded binding strip, add this to the length, and trim the strip at this point.
 So if you are using a 2½in strip, the two binding ends should overlap by 2½in.

 - Unfold the two ends and place right sides together, so the pieces are at right angles to one another.
 Draw a 45-degree diagonal line across one end and sew along the drawn line.
 Trim the seam to ¼in and finger press open.
 Refold your binding and finish attaching to the quilt.

 “What do I need to bind a quilt?”

 Binding clips are a lot easier to use than pins because they easily clip over the multiple layers used in binding.

 For machine-finished binding, this foot will help you achieve a flawless finish by hiding your final seam from the front.

-For hand-finishing binding, invisible thread is the perfect choice, especially if you’re not confident with your stitches.
+For hand-finishing binding, some invisible thread is a perfect choice, especially if you’re not confident with your stitches.
 Otherwise, choose a thread that matches the colour of your binding.

 Now try out your new skills